-If you want to connect just a single device such as a PC to a monitor, then you only need a single HDMI port on your monitor and on your PC.
+If you want to connect a single device, such as a PC, to a monitor, you only need a single HDMI port on your monitor and your PC.

-If you want to connect two or more displays to your source device i.e two or more monitors to your PC, then you will need two HDMI ports on your PC and one HDMI port on each of your display – albeit other ports such as DP, DVI, VGA can also be used for adding more displays.
+If you want to connect two or more displays to your source device, i.e., two or more monitors to your PC, then you will need two HDMI ports on your PC and one HDMI port on each of your displays – albeit other ports such as DP, DVI, VGA can also be used for adding more shows.

-It is not uncommon to find TVs with four HDMI ports owing to the fact that this is the most popular video/audio interface.
+It is common to find TVs with four HDMI ports because this is the most popular video/audio interface.

 Not All HDMI Ports are of the Same Version!

 Along with the number of HDMI ports, you must also be aware that different types of ports are differentiated by their version.

 While they all look the same, newer and older HDMI ports have a world of differences.
 A single monitor or a TV with multiple HDMI ports can have some HDMI ports conforming to the older HDMI version while others work to the newer version.

 Hence, it would be best if you were very particular in selecting which ports to use for connecting devices.